aws-powertools/powertools-lambda-typescript/packages/validation/README.md

 ### Validator decorator

-The @validator decorator is a class method decorator that you can use to validate both the incoming event and the response payload.
+The `@validator` decorator is a TypeScript class method decorator that you can use to validate both the incoming event and the response payload.

 If the validation fails, we will throw a `SchemaValidationError`.